-The President of Capitol College has delegated authority, through the Vice President for Academic Affairs (the designated Institutional Official) to establish the Capitol College Institutional Review Board (IRB) to review initially and periodically and to approve, require modifications to (to secure approval) or disapprove all research activities falling under the human research protection program of Capitol College.
+The President of Capitol Technology University has delegated authority, through the Vice President for Academic Affairs (the designated Institutional Official) to establish the Capitol Technology University Institutional Review Board (IRB) to review initially and periodically and to approve, require modifications to (to secure approval) or disapprove all research activities falling under the human research protection program of Capitol Technology University.

-The Capitol College’s human research protection program encompasses all human subject research wherein Capitol College faculty, students, staff or facilities are engaged in the conduct of the research or the human subject research involves the private records of the College.
+The Capitol Technology University’s human research protection program encompasses all human subject research wherein Capitol Technology University faculty, students, staff or facilities are engaged in the conduct of the research or the human subject research involves the private records of the University.

 The Vice President for Academic Affairs will serve as the Chair for the IRB with a Vice Chair appointed by Vice President for Academic Affairs.
 Members of the IRB will hold earned doctoral degrees within their academic disciplines, serve on the college faculty (full time or adjunct), and have a proven successful history of research and peer reviewed publications.
 The terms of appointment of the IRB Chair, IRB Vice-Chair, and Members of the IRB committee are initially appointed to a term of three years.
 Committee members may be requested to accept reappointment to the IRB for an additional term of three years.
 There will be a minimum of three members and a maximum of seven IRB members.
 IRB committee members do not receive any additional direct monetary compensation for participation on the board.

 The IRB shall review and have the authority to approve, require modifications in (to secure approval), or disapprove all research activities involving human subjects that fall under its authority, including research that qualifies for “exempt” status.